Navigate UK distance learning education: courses, prices, and students

 The distance learning market has been one of the fastest-growing segments in global Higher Education.
 Growth will most likely continue as it is seen as a practical option for study both now and for the foreseeable future.
 Having an online classroom is critical for agile universities to extend their market reach across the world, as well as locally and into CPD markets.
 Every university needs to get the concept and price right and understand the opportunities for recruitment.

-Using a range of data sources, The Knowledge Partnership’s Distance Learning Compass is available to support your organisation in making effective market and pricing decisions, with high-level insights and interactive databases.
+The Knowledge Partnership’s Distance Learning Compass is available to support your organisation in making effective market and pricing decisions, with high-level insights and interactive dashboards.

 How can the Distance Learning Compass help your organisation?